 In times of crisis and in everyday life, leading with intention and integrity makes a difference.

-Prudence Bushnell, a retired career Foreign Service Officer, served in leadership positions as Deputy Assistant Secretary of State for African Affairs and U.S. Ambassador to the Republics of Kenya and Guatemala.
+Ambassador Prudence Bushnell (Ret.) is an acclaimed speaker on transformational leadership, national security, crisis management and leading as a woman.
+The lessons she recounts come from serving in leadership positions in the Department of State as Deputy Assistant Secretary of State for African Affairs and U.S. Ambassador to the Republics of Kenya and Guatemala.
 She also trained others in leadership as Dean of the Leadership and Management School of the Foreign Service Institute.

 Sharing Leadership Insights Learned Through Personal Experience

 Drawing from experiences as a policy maker during the Rwanda genocide in 1994 and chief of mission during and after the al Qaeda attack on the U.S. embassy in Nairobi, Kenya in 1998, she shares lessons and observations about managing and leading, doing things right and doing the right thing.